How to make a baby registry & what to include

 Can I ask for cash instead?

-Your loved ones and baby shower guests want to help you begin your parenting journey any way they can.
+Your loved ones and baby shower guests want to help you begin your parenting journey in any way they can.
 If money would be more helpful to you than baby stuff, feel free to set up a cash fund on sites like Babylist.
 Cash funds also give you more flexibility when it comes to baby shopping later.

 We recommend dividing the items on your baby registry into two categories: nice-to-have items and must-have items.
 Experienced parents will tell you that the must-have baby essentials may not be as cute as the nice-to-haves, but they’ll pay for themselves in usefulness from the moment your baby is born.